"The mistakes are all there, waiting to be made."

 Usually, Sebastian gave me real answers, launching into stories of his nighttime adventures or painting pictures of all the coincidences that led to him stumbling upon things.
 This time, he didn’t.

 “This neighborhood holds no secrets from Sebastian Reynolds,” was all he said.
 After a pause, he looked over at me.
-“Except I somehow didn’t know you lived next to me until this summer.
+“Except I somehow didn’t know you until this summer.
 Why is that?”

 “I’m just the neighborhood’s best kept secret.”